gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 Kerrem squeezes my hand again.
 I squeeze back.
 We are going to Gandan.
 We are really going.
 On a *cloud*.
 Time enough later to decide if Lady Kembe's price was too high.
-Time enough to find out if we really want to be spies, or to learn how to slur my, my weeping R's.
+Time enough to find out if we really want to be spies, or to learn how to slur my R's.
 We have time enough for everything now.

 The cloud shrinks as it descends, pulling itself into a dense clump.
 The air cools and dampens as it settles into the trench in front of us.